Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Examples

 for which

-The optimal set-valued map $\mathcal{P}^*(t)$ is continuous for every $t\in(-1,1)$, it is multi-valued for every $t\in(-1,0)$, being there a 3-dimensional face, and it is single-valued for every $t\in[0,1)$ Hence $t=0$ is a continuous bifurcation point for $(P^3_t)$ according to Def. \ref{def: type_bif} (with reversed time, see Rem. \ref{rem: reverse_time}).
+The optimal set-valued map $\mathcal{P}^*(t)$ is continuous for every $t\in(-1,1)$, it is multi-valued for every $t\in(-1,0)$, being there a 3-dimensional face, and it is single-valued for every $t\in[0,1)$.
+Hence $t=0$ is a continuous bifurcation point for (P$^3_t)$ according to Def. \ref{def: type_bif} (with reversed time, see Remark \ref{rem: reverse_time}).

 When there exists a continuous bifurcation point it is necessary that all the times of the parameterization interval are singular according to Def. \ref{def: non_singular_times}.
 In other words, at any time $t\in(-1,1)$ there exists a primal-dual point which is either degenerate or not strictly complementary.
-Indeed, the dual TV-SDP to $(P^3_t)$ is
+Indeed, the dual SDP to (P$^3_t)$ is

 which is equivalent to $\max\{y+tz\;|\;y+z^2\le0,\; -z\le x\le z\}$ and for which